Iryna Kravchenko Iryna KravchenkoChief Editor

 Read how to estimate software development costs.

-Off-the-shelf software definition
+Off-the-shelf software meaning

 Pros and cons of off-the-shelf software